Roulette Strategies & Systems

 On the flip side, when you win you decrease your bet by one unit, in this example £5, but you never go lower than one single £5 bet.

 In theory, you would win about the same amount of stake money as you lose.
-If that happens you should come out in profit at the end of the game.

 Like the regular Martingale system, this system needs to be managed with mink gloves to ensure that when the ball misbehaves you aren’t bankroll committed.